Dolby

 Job Tags

 It is important to remember that Hybrik jobs are composed of one or more tasks, and tasks get assigned to machines.
-So a job with 10 tasks may actually have those tasks executed on 10 different machines.
+So a job with ten tasks may actually have those tasks executed on ten different machines.
 You can assign tags to either a job or to a specific task.
-If you assign a tag to a job, then every task in that job is given the same tag and will only execute on Machine Groups that have a matching tag.
+If you assign a tag to a job, then every task in that job is given the same tag and will be assigned to a machine from a Computing Group that has a matching tag.
 You can also specify a tag for a specific task.
 Every task in a job can even be given a different tag.
-There is no requirement that every task be given a tag - it is perfectly acceptable to give one task a tag and leave the others untagged in which case the default computing group will be used.
+There is no requirement that every task be given a tag - it is perfectly acceptable to give one task a tag and leave the others untagged in which case the default Computing Group will be used.

 A job tag looks like this: